Basic Cadet Training

-Following the military and physical preparation of BCT in the cadet area, training continues in Jacks Valley, a wooded area on the Academy grounds.
-Your stay in Jacks Valley will involve many activities, which will push you to your physical limits and build within you self-confidence and confidence in your classmates.
+Following the military and physical preparation of BCT in the cadet area, training continues in Jacks Valley rural training area, a 3,300 wooded area on the Academy grounds.
+Activities in Jacks Valley will push you to your physical limits and build your self-confidence and confidence in your classmates.
 You’ll also become familiar with small-unit tactics and firearms.
 After a challenging and rewarding experience in Jacks Valley, BCT training concludes back in the cadet area.

 Meeting the Challenge

 The training you’ll receive during your fourth-class year will serve as a foundation for your conduct throughout your time as a cadet and career as an officer.
-You, as a fourth-class cadet, are expected to enter the Academy armed with physical fitness, mental resolve, enthusiasm for competition and challenge, and an attitude positively directed toward success.
+As a Fourth-Class cadet, you are expected to enter the Academy armed with physical fitness, mental resolve, enthusiasm for competition and challenge, and an attitude positively directed toward success.
 Your training will be rigorous and well disciplined, designed to test and strengthen your motivation and capabilities.

 Along with BCT, the fourth-class year will probably be more emotionally and physically demanding than anything you have done in your life.
 To succeed, you must accept the challenges that the Air Force Academy presents, realizing that the training you receive is directed toward making you an effective member of the Air Force.
 You must commit strongly to succeed at the Academy.
 Candidates who enter training because of pressure from peers or parents, with the attitude that they’ll just “give it a try,” usually have great difficulties.
 More than 42,000 graduates have met the challenges of the fourth-class year and have succeeded.
 You too can join that group of winners and become a leader of character.

 Do you want to Attend the Academy?